TahiriNadia/CKMeansTreeClustering_consensus/README.md

-# CKMedoidsTreeClustering
+# CKMeansTreeClustering
-A new fast method for building multiple consensus trees using k-medoids
+A new fast method for building multiple consensus trees using k-means

 # About
 	=> =============================================================================================================